Sunnyvale, California: 1800s

 In the 1870s, small fruit orchards replaced many large wheat farms, because wheat farming turned uneconomical due to county and property tax laws, imports and soil degradation.
-In 1871, Dr. James M. Dawson and his wife Eloise (née Jones) established the first fruit cannery in the county.
+In 1871, Dr. James M. Dawson and his wife Eloise (née Jones) established the first commercial fruit cannery in the county.
 Fruit agriculture for canning soon became a major industry in the county.
 The invention of the refrigerated rail car further increased the viability of an economy based upon fruit.
 The fruit orchards became so prevalent that in 1886, the San Jose Board of Trade called Santa Clara County the "Garden of the World".

 In the 1880s, Chinese workers made up roughly one third of the farm labor in Santa Clara County.
 This percentage reduced over time after the Chinese Exclusion Act was passed.
 In the following decade, the 1890s, many immigrants from Italy, the Azores, Portugal, and Japan arrived to work in the orchards.

-In 1897, Walter Everett Crossman bought 200 acres (809,000 m2) and began selling real estate.
+In 1897, real estate developer Walter Everett Crossman bought 200 acre of orchard land from Patrick Murphy to organize and develop the town, which he named Encinal.
 He advertised the area as "Beautiful Murphy" and later, in the 1900s, as "the City of Destiny".

-Also in 1897, Encinal School opened as the first school in Murphy.
-Previously, children in the town had to travel to Mountain View for school.
-The area also became known as Encinal.
+In February 1899, Encina School District was established.
+The town's first schoolhouse, Encina School was constructed at a cost of $4,000 and opened in September 1899.
+Previously, the closest school had been in Mountain View.

 1900s

-In 1901, the residents of Murphy were informed they could not use the names Encinal or Murphy for their post office.
-Sunnyvale was given its current name on March 24, 1901.
-It was named Sunnyvale as it is located in a sunny region adjacent to areas with significantly more fog.
+To avoid confusion with Encinal, Alameda County, Sunnyvale adopted its current name on March 24, 1901.
+The name was chosen to attract new residents from foggy areas near San Francisco.

 Sunnyvale continued to grow and in 1904, dried fruit production began.
 Two years later, Libby, McNeill & Libby, a Chicago meat-packing company, decided to open its first fruit-packing factory in Sunnyvale.
 Today, a water tower painted to resemble the first Libby's fruit cocktail can label identifies the former site of the factory.

 Also in 1906, the Joshua Hendy Iron Works relocated from San Francisco to Sunnyvale after the company's building was destroyed by fire after the 1906 earthquake.
 The ironworks was the first non-agricultural industry in the town.
 The company later switched from producing mining equipment to other products such as marine steam engines.

 In 1912, the residents of Sunnyvale voted to incorporate, and Sunnyvale became an official city.

 Fremont High School first opened in 1923.
+The year 2023 marked the school's 100 year anniversary.

 In 1924, Edwina Benner was elected to her first term as mayor of Sunnyvale.
 She was the second female mayor in the history of the state of California.

 In 1930, Congress decided to place the West Coast dirigible base in Sunnyvale after "buying" the 1000 acre parcel of farmland bordering the San Francisco Bay from the city for $1.

 This naval airfield was later renamed Naval Air Station Moffett and then Moffett Federal Airfield and is commonly called Moffett Field.